 The full title of the book is actually: “Physiologie du Goût, ou Méditations de Gastronomie Transcendante; ouvrage théorique, historique et à l’ordre du jour, dédié aux Gastronomes parisiens, par un Professeur, membre de plusieurs sociétés littéraires et savantes” (The Physiology of Taste, or meditations on transcendental gastronomy.
 A theoretical, contemporary and historical work dedicated to Parisian gastronomes, by a professor, member of several literary and scholarly societies.”)

 On 18th January 1826, he received an invitation for a memorial mass for Louis XVI at St Denis basilica.
-He hadn't particularly wanted to go, but the invitation -- from his "boss", the "First President of the Court of Appeal" -- had pointedly noted that if he showed, it would be the first time he had showed up for something like this, so he went, even though he had a bad cold at the time.
+He hadn’t particularly wanted to go, but the invitation — from his “boss”, the “First President of the Court of Appeal”— had pointedly noted that if he showed, it would be the first time he had bothered to show up for something like this, so he went, even though he had a bad cold at the time.

 In the draughty, cold basilica, he was so chilled that his cold turned into pneumonia which proved to be the end of him (two other of his fellow members of the court bench also literally caught their death at the same mass.)

-Some sources state he died on the 2nd of February; others, however, 1st February, and that is what his tombstone says as well.
+Some sources state he died on the 2nd of February; others, however, say the 1st of February, and that is what his tombstone says as well.
 He was buried in Père Lachaise cemetery in Paris (Division 28 of the cemetery.)
 His tombstone reads:

 The “de Savarin” inscribed on his tombstone was an affectation that he had come to use, and that others seemed to humour; using the “de” instead of the hyphen implies nobility.

 The centenary of his death was celebrated in 1926 by a banquet at the Savoy Hotel in London, with guests including Sir Arthur Conan Doyle.